Continuing Education Activity

 The overall recovery period lasted from 6 to 18 months, and the severity rating was 4+.
 The risk of developing this acute liver injury due to fosinopril was categorized as a likelihood score of D. Other ACE inhibitors have shown similar risks for acute liver damage.

 Even though fosinopril is a relatively safe and common means to treat hypertension, it is essential to monitor the drug and report any adverse effects under an interprofessional healthcare team.
-Physicians that tend to prescribe this class of ACE inhibitors include but are not limited to primary care physicians, internal medicine specialists, and cardiologists.
+Clinicians that tend to prescribe this class of ACE inhibitors include but are not limited to primary care clinicians, internal medicine specialists, and cardiologists.
 Before using fosinopril, the patient should be aware of all the possible side effects and receive instructions to avoid high potassium diets.
 To ensure the patient is maximizing their benefits from fosinopril, physicians should schedule regular follow-ups and document the patient's response.
 A pharmacist should have involvement at the outset of therapy, verifying appropriate dosing and dose titration, checking for potential interactions, and counseling the patient on possible adverse effects.
-Nursing will follow up with the patient and also monitor therapy progress and answer patient questions, alerting the prescriber to any concerns.
+Nursing will follow up with the patient and monitor therapy progress and answer patient questions, alerting the prescriber to any concerns.
 With these interprofessional strategies, fosinopril can achieve better outcomes with fewer adverse effects.
 [Level 5]